 Following the dialogue, over two weeks, experts and practitioners dived into latest thinking, national and regional experiences and successful practices in a range of subjects including green fiscal reforms, financing for the green economy, the energy transition, the greening of agriculture, green jobs promotion, economic modelling and green economy indicators, and south-south and triangular cooperation – all important areas shaping policies and strategies for a just transition towards inclusive and climate-resilient green economies.
 Much food for thought for the International Labor Organization's Future of Work Initiative and PAGE research agenda.

-Moustapha Kamal Gueye is Coordinator of the International Labour Organization Green Jobs Programme
+Moustapha Kamal Gueye, Coordinator, International Labour Organization Green Jobs Programme